-Table 3 - Standards for Structures and Buildings Non- compliance The following standards apply to structures and buildings, except Farm Buildings. of light reflectance value but is deemed by the Council to be suitably recessive and have the same effect as achieving a light reflectance value of 30%.
-21.5.16 Building size RD The maximum ground floor area of any building shall be 500m2.
-Discretion is restricted to all of the following: External appearance.
-Visual prominence from both public places and private locations.
-Landscape character.
-Visual amenity.
-Privacy, outlook and amenity from adjoining properties.
-Except this rule shall not apply within the Ski Area Sub Zones.
-21.5.17 Building Height RD The maximum height shall be 8m.
+Table 3 Standards for Structures and Buildings The following standards apply to structures and buildings, except Farm Buildings.
+Non- compliance Status 21.5.17 Building Height RD The maximum height shall be 8m.
 Discretion is restricted to all of the following: Rural Amenity and landscape character.
 Privacy, outlook and amenity from adjoining properties.
 Visual prominence from both public places and private locations.

-standards for Farm Buildings ng standards apply to Farm Buildings.
-Non- compliance 21.5.18 ruction, replacement or extension of a farm building as is a activity, is subject to the following standards: RD 21.5.18.1 The landholding the farm building is located within is greater than 100ha; and 21.5.18.2 The density of all buildings on the landholding site , inclusive of the proposed building(s) will be less than shall not exceed one farm building per 50 25 hectares on the site; and 21.5.18.3 is-The farm building shall not be located within an Outstanding Natural Feature (ONF); and 21.5.18.4 If located within the Outstanding Natural Landscapes (ONL), the farm building shall be is less than 4 metres in height and the ground floor area is shall not be greater than 100m2; and 21.5.18.5 ls The farm building shall be located at an elevation not
+Table 4 Standards for Farm Buildings The following standards apply to Farm Buildings.
+Non- compliance Status 21.5.18 The construction, replacement or extension of a farm building as a permitted activity is subject to the following: RD 21.5.18.1 The landholding is greater than 100ha; and 21.5.18.2 The density of all buildings on the site, inclusive of the proposed building(s) will be less than one farm building per 25 hectares on the site; and 21.5.18.3 Is not located within an Outstanding Natural Feature (ONF); and 21.5.18.4 If located within the Outstanding Natural Landscapes (ONL) is less than 4 metres in height and the ground floor area is not greater than 100m ; and 21.5.18.5 Is less than 600 masl; and 21.5.18.6 If located within the Rural Landscapes (RLC), is less than 5m in height and the ground floor area is not greater than 300m ; and 21.5.18.7 Buildings shall not protrude onto a skyline or above a terrace edge when viewed from adjoining sites, or formed roads within 2km of the location of the proposed building.
+Discretion is restricted to all of the following: Rural Amenity values.

-Table 4 - Standards for Farm Buildings

-The following standards apply to Farm Buildings. compliance

-exceeding less than 600 masl; and

-21.5.18.6 If located within the Rural Landscapes (RLC), the farm building shall be is less than 5m in height and the ground floor area is shall not be greater than 300m2; and

-21.5.18.7 Farm B-buildings shall not protrude onto a skyline or above a terrace edge when viewed from adjoining sites, or formed roads within 2km of the location of the proposed building.

-Discretion is restricted to all of the following:

-The extent to which the scale and location of the Farm Building is

-appropriate in terms of:

-Rural Amenity values.

 Landscape character.
 Privacy, outlook and rural amenity from adjoining properties.
 Visibility, including lighting.

-• Scale.

-• Location.
+Scale. • Location.

+Table 4 Standards for Farm Buildings Non-

+Table 4 The following standards apply to Farm Buildings. compliance Status

-21.5.19 Exterior colours of farm buildings: RD
+21.5.19 Exterior colours of buildings: RD

 21.5.19.1 All exterior surfaces shall be coloured in the range of browns, greens or greys (except soffits).

 21.5.19.2 Pre-painted steel, and all roofs shall have a reflectance value not greater than 20%.

 21.5.19.3 Surface finishes shall have a reflectance value of not greater than 30%.

 Discretion is restricted to all of the following:

 External appearance.

 Visual prominence from both public places and private locations.

 Landscape character.

 Visual amenity.

-21.5.20 Building Height R D
+21.5.20 Building Height D

 The maximum height for any farm building shall be 10m.

 Discretion is restricted to:

 Rural amenity values.

 Landscape character.

 Privacy, outlook and amenity from adjoining properties.